a cheeky little brainstorm on the methodological individualism of price inflation and capital formation

 Believe it or not there isn’t really an answer that refers to the real world, despite all the inputs being (apparently) real.
 The problem is we have multiplied up an average, apparently solely for the sake of dimensional consistency, then divided it by something of the same units but to which it bears no real-world relation.
 What is left over for “?” to “explain” is “how many times did the average dollar get spent?”
 Let’s call that “velocity” because why not.
 It sounds like it’s about speed.
 It’s not a vector but we are well past any of this making sense, so who cares.

 “Velocity” has been tautologically defined (yippee!) but it tells us absolutely nothing because there is no “average price” and hence there is no “average dollar.”
-The average dollar is a metaphyiscal abstraction, or, to paraphrase Mises, “lol, what? velocity? you serious, brah?”
+The average dollar is a metaphyiscal abstraction, or, to quote Mises, “lol, what? velocity? you serious, brah?”

 All this averaging and abstracting obscures that all of this happens across time.
 What is being captured here is dynamic, but the equation of exchange implies, without ever being too explicit, that these quantities just exist as features of the universe.
 The degenerate fiat economist would say “velocity went up” when what he really meant was, “persons x, y, and z made decisions to spend more for reasons a, b, and c.”